steverozen/DBSverify/README.md

 if you have a VCF with already-called DBSs.
 If you have a variant caller that does not call DBSs you can use *Read_SBS_VCF_and_BAMs_to_verify_DBSs* to combine adjacent SBSs to be analyzed as DBSs.
+The output of Read_DBS_VCF_and_BAMs_to_verify_DBSs is a new
+VCF file with an assessment of whether each DBSs is likely real or not.

 To install